 Frequently asked questions

-This FAQ is for researchers, data stewards, research support functions, and Swedish organisations considering whether to use or onboard with FEGA Sweden.
+This FAQ is for researchers, data stewards, research support functions, and Swedish organisations working with submission, data access, or organisational onboarding in FEGA Sweden.

 General